 - 3.1 Internal Audit aims to work in compliance with PSIAS.
 These Standards set out the requirements for the professional practice of Internal Auditing, and are based on the Chartered Institute of Internal Auditors' (CIIA) mandatory guidance.
-They also set out requirements in relation to evaluating the Internal Audit Section's performance. - 3.2 Internal Audit will adhere to each Council's policies, procedures, and guidance, and will operate in line with its own Internal Audit Manual. - 3.3 All Internal Audit staff participate in the Continuous Professional Development (CPD) requirements of the relevant Chartered Institute, and in their Council's professional development scheme. - 3.4 Internal Audit staff are also required to adhere to the CIIA Code of Ethics, and their Council's own codes of conduct. - 3.5 Networking and sharing of good practice is achieved through the Scottish Local Authorities Chief Internal Auditors' Group (SLACIAG) and its Computer Audit Sub-Group (CASG).
-Both of these Groups meet periodically throughout the year to discuss emerging issues, risks, and to progress specific initiatives.
+They also set out requirements in relation to evaluating the Internal Audit Section's performance. - 3.2 Internal Audit will adhere to each Council's policies, procedures, and guidance, and will operate in line with its own Internal Audit Manual. - 3.3 All Internal Audit staff participate in the Continuous Professional Development (CPD) requirements of the relevant Chartered Institute, and in their Council's professional development scheme.
+Internal Audit staff are also required to adhere to the CIIA Code of Ethics, and their Council's own codes of conduct.